JavanXD/LasVegasNightlifeApp-Workshop/CHALLENGE_6.md

 # Challenge 6: CSP Violation Reporting and Monitoring

 ## Objective
-Implement CSP violation reporting using both `report-uri` and `report-to` directives to capture and monitor XSS attempts and other policy violations.
+Implement CSP violation reporting using `report-uri` directive to capture and monitor XSS attempts and other policy violations.

 ## Background
 Content Security Policy (CSP) reporting allows you to monitor violations in real-time.
 This helps detect: